Dr. Ambedkar Nagar railway station

-The Dr. Ambedkar Nagar railway station is one of the local railway stations in Dr. Ambedkar Nagar, a suburb of Indore.
+The Dr. Ambedkar Nagar railway station, also Mhow railway station, is one of the local railway stations in Mhow, a suburb of Indore.

 History

 This station on the Delhi–Hyderabad metre-gauge line was founded in the 1870s.
 The station is equipped with two reservation counters.

 Development

 Mhow has been connected to Indore and Khandwa by metre-gauge railway lines.
 In 2008, the Union Cabinet approved the gauge conversion for the Ratlam–Mhow-Khandwa–Akola railway line.
 (472.64 km).
 The cost of the gauge conversion would be about Rs.1421.25 crore.
 In January 2017, the station was named after B. R. Ambedkar.

+Trains

+Some of the important trains originating from this station is as follows: